 There are many days when I don't come out to anyone.
 I just live my life, and some of the people in it know I'm trans and others don't.
 A lot of the time, sharing the fact that I'm trans is something I do to establish that I trust someone and want to know them better.
 Being "stealth" means I have to censor my stories, my history, and my stresses.
 I can most fully be myself by including "trans."

 I'll admit that I often hate the moment when I tell people.
 I feel them look at me differently.
-I feel them explaining my behavior with this new information, or at least I think I feel it.
+I feel them explaining my behaviour with this new information, or at least I think I feel it.
 I imagine them scrutinizing my body, my voice, even my hobbies.
 Oh, that's why Donald bakes so much—he was raised as a girl!
 I've had people tell me I have "women's hands" and that I stretch better after a workout because "women are more flexible."

-Gender is a system maintained by a ruthless neighborhood watch (us).
+Gender is a system maintained by a ruthless neighbourhood watch (us).
 We constantly judge and disparage other people's bodies, both in and out of gender contexts.
 Are they too fat?
 Are they too thin?
 Are they short?
 Do they have acne?
 Is it severe?
 Are they bald?
 Are their boobs too big or small?
 I do it all the time in my own head, with the goal of not letting these runaway thoughts get legitimized by speaking them or acting on them.
 It's hard not to be obsessed with other people's bodies when you spend so much time obsessed with your own.
 And maybe that's why I sometimes hate that moment after I come out because it makes me feel so self-conscious about my own body and about the way I look at other people's.